lanceman2/quickstream/README.md

   otherwise block forever, like in cases when the determination of when to stop is not gotten from a file descriptor that the trigger is for.

+- *Stream Loop*: Loops must be allowed in streams in order to simulate duplex protocols like IP, TCP, and etc.

+- *Grouped Super Connections*: For example a client block to server block connection will encapsulate two stream connections, one for flow from the server to the client and one for flow from the client to the server.
+  Zooming into the connection all the way will always show single data stream connections that go from "output" to "input" ports.
+Zooming out will show single lines that represent many data stream connections.
+The graphical representation will change at the different super block and super connection levels.
+Super connection groups may include groups of parameter connections with the data stream connections, all shown as single connection lines between super blocks.

+- *Super to Infinity*: the level of super block and super connections needs to be able to extend to groups of super blocks and super connections at any level.
+Super block may be groups of other super blocks and so on.